Last Updated on September 7, 2020

 Free Camp Ground Facilities

-Very few free camps have shower facilities.
-This is fair enough, though, there will often be a river or lake nearby anyway! (but do not use shampoos, soaps etc and cause pollution).
+Very few free camps have shower facilities, this is fair enough.
+There will often be a river or lake nearby where you can have a swim and get clean (but do not use shampoos, soaps etc and cause pollution).
 Or try using solar camping showers These are often simply a black plastic sack with a shower nozzle on the end and can be heated up by laying out in the sun – caution though if you are new to using them – they can get really hot.

 Commercial caravan/camping parks will sometimes allow people to pay to have a shower and seaside areas often have free, cold, showers available.
 Roadhouses and large country petrol/gas stations that are frequented by truck drivers often have showers to use too.